BHspeed/oBundleWebDevRequest/README.md

 (preview code: n8c2f7fvdo)
 # My BigCommerce Requested Project

-This project is a demonstration of my skills in [specific technologies or platforms].
-It showcases [brief overview].
+This project is a demonstration of my skills in specific technologies or platforms.

 ## Bigcommerce Store Preview